GoogleContainerTools/kpt-functions-sdk/docs/develop-quickstart.md

    git diff $CONFIGS
    ```

-4. Try modifying the function in `src/label_namespace.ts` to perform other operations
+5. Try modifying the function in `src/label_namespace.ts` to perform other operations
-   on `example-configs`, then repeat steps 2 and 3.
+   on `example-configs`, then repeat step 4.

    The function should implement the `KptFunc` interface [documented here][api-kptfunc].